 Many employees work in safe environments that involve very few injuries.
 However, injuries occur in the workplace and some work related injuries cause employees to become temporarily or permanently disabled.
 Usually employees obtain treatment and are eventually able to return to work.
 They can receive compensation for missing work and have their injuries treated through their Workers' Compensation insurance policy.
 Once an employee’s injuries have healed or improved as much as possible and they can return to work, their employer will stop their temporary disability benefits.

-Maximum Medical Improvement in the state of South Carolina occurs when a physician declares the patient is no longer in need of medical treatment because they have reached the best condition they will achieve since being injured.
+Maximum Medical Improvement, or MMI, in the state of South Carolina occurs when a physician declares the patient is no longer in need of medical treatment because they have reached the best condition they will achieve since being injured.